 Skin care treatments that are designed to alleviate a medical condition are covered with your FSA, including:

-- Dermatologist – Standard visits to a dermatologist to treat medical skin conditions are an eligible expense.
+- Dermatologist visits – Standard visits to a dermatologist to treat medical skin conditions are an eligible expense.

-- Acne – A condition resulting from oily skin and dead skin cells that causes pimples and bumps to grow on your face, ruining proms and selfies.
+- Acne treatments – A condition resulting from oily skin and dead skin cells that causes pimples and bumps to grow on your face, ruining proms and selfies.

-- Psoriasis – A condition that causes skin cells to form scales that are dry and itchy.*
+- Psoriasis treatments – A condition that causes skin cells to form scales that are dry and itchy.*

-- Rosacea – A condition that causes red bumps on your face, similar to a deep rash.*
+- Rosacea treatments – A condition that causes red bumps on your face, similar to a deep rash.*

 Skin treatments that aren't covered with your FSA

 Skin care isn't something you may not think about very often (even though you should), but with your FSA, you can schedule regular visits to a dermatologist to make sure that you're screened for something as potentially serious as skin cancer.
-So continue using sunscreen and other Use FSA-eligible skin care products (hello, light therapy!) to keep your skin healthy and to help maintain your overall health.
+So continue using sunscreen and other FSA eligible skin care products (hello, light therapy!) to keep your skin healthy and to help maintain your overall health.